desmondcoles1/ArkLib/README.md

 If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please see [verified-zkevm.org](https://verified-zkevm.org/), contact [the authors](mailto:qvd@andrew.cmu.edu), or open a new issue.

 ## Release Schedule
-New releases are planned every first of the month, accompanied by an update to the latest versions of Lean and Mathlib.
+New releases are planned every 15th of the month, accompanied by an update to the latest versions of Lean and Mathlib.